devopsgroup-io/catapult/README.md

 * **CloudFlare**
     * [07-27-2015] If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` is a subdomain (drupal7.devopsgroup.io) the `force_https` option will only work in localdev and production as CloudFlare only supports a first-level subdomain. https://www.cloudflare.com/ssl
+* **DigitalOcean**
+    * [09-01-2015] vagrant rebuild was failing with a `The configured shell (config.ssh.shell) is invalid and unable to properly execute commands.` it is due to DigitalOcean's API not re-inserting the SSH key that was originally used during the first vagrant up (creation of the droplet).
+To rebuild, you must use the DigitalOcean console, run through the first root password reset workflow that was emailed to you, then vi /etc/sudoers and remove the Defaults requiretty line and save and exit.
+You can then run vagrant provision successfully.
 * **monitor.us**
     * [08-10-2015] If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes the `force_https` option, you will need to login to monitor.us and enable SNI from Monitors > Monitor List > Actions > Basic Settings > Enable SNI support.
 * **Vagrant**